coleifer/django-generic-m2m/README.rst

 the purpose of this project is to allow you to create database-level relationships between various objects using a consistent api.

-for a full tour of the api, the best place to look is the tests

 example app